LukeStriderGM/BLOX-TAK-SERVER-GCP_Early_Stage_Access/README.md

 * **Automated VM Deployment**: Utilizes **Terraform** to create and configure a secure GCP virtual machine based on Ubuntu 22.04 LTS.
 * **Mandatory Hardware-Key Security**: Enforces the use of a **YubiKey** (or similar FIDO/U2F key) for all SSH administrative access, eliminating password-based logins.
+    I also use the YubiKey to secure my Google services, as well as all operations requiring sudo on my MDC2 laptop - including login + disk encryption.
 * **Automated WireGuard VPN**: Deploys a WireGuard server for secure, encrypted communication tunnels.
 Includes scripts to configure both admin (split-tunnel by default) and end-user (split-tunnel by default) clients.
 * **For mission-critical security**, at this stage you can manually switch to the full-tunnel function, which completely cuts off external network traffic and allows you to operate only in a pure TAK ecosystem.
 * **Docker & TAK Server Installation**: Fully automates the installation of Docker and the TAK Server itself, including downloading necessary files from Google Drive.